 The SMART Recovery model

 SMART is an acronym for Self Management And Recovery Training.
 SMART advocates point out their model’s effectiveness in keeping abreast of current research in the addiction and alcoholism fields.
-They claim to base their recovery pointers on science rather than spiritual principles.
-In addition, SMART’s face-to-face forums are known for being open to discussion among members.
-Alcoholic Anonymous meetings often require members to refrain from “cross talk” or exchanging anecdotes throughout the course of the meeting.
-SMART recovery is more lenient in the sense that conversation is welcomed with open arms as long as it conducive to the topic at hand.
+They base their recovery guidelines on science rather than spiritual principles.
+In addition, SMART’s face-to-face forums are open to discussion among members.
+While Alcoholic Anonymous meetings often require members to refrain from “cross talk” or exchanging narratives throughout the course of the meeting.
+SMART recovery is more lenient than a traditional AA meeting.
+Conversation is welcomed with open arms as long as it is conducive to the topic at hand.

-Rational Recovery builds many of its lessons around the premise that the addictive voice, routinely personified as “the beast” — is an evil creature that dwells within all human beings as a byproduct of instinct.
+Rational Recovery builds many of its lessons around the premise that the addictive voice, routinely personified as “the beast” which is an evil creature that dwells within all human beings as a byproduct of instinct.
 “The beast” seeks pleasure whether the source is from sex, drugs, or fluids.
 The ability to quiet the beast is where true self-discipline and AVRT techniques are put to the test.

 Many find this message to be somewhat offensive.
-For instance, as the authors of Rational Recovery’s describe the beast, they write, “Your survival appetite is aimed at the wrong stuff, to be sure, but addiction is more a reflection of health than of a mysterious disease.
+For instance, as the authors of Rational Recovery describe the beast, they write, “Your survival appetite is aimed at the wrong stuff, to be sure, but addiction is more a reflection of health than of a mysterious disease.
 The desire for pleasure fades among sick or diseased people, further suggesting that addiction is a reflection of health rather than a disease process.”